 - 1 tablespoon ground cumin

 - fresh cilantro

 - a squeeze of lime

-- Preheat oven to 375ºF and spray your casserole dish with coconut oil cooking spray (be generous!).
+- Preheat the oven to 375ºF and spray a large ceramic casserole dish with nonstick cooking spray.

 - Next, prep veggies by dicing the yellow and green peppers and finely dicing the purple onion.
 Sprinkle veggies into casserole dish.

 - Prep chicken breast by cutting it into 1-inch chunks and then placing that on top of vegetables.

 - Add in germinated brown rice, green chiles, and black beans.

 - In a large pyrex or glass bowl, add enchilada sauce, chicken broth, and spices and mix.
 Then, pour mixture on top of veggies and chicken.